-An HTML iframe is used to embed another HTML document within the current HTML page.
-It allows you to embed another web page, video, or any other type of media within the current page.
+An HTML iframe embeds another HTML document within the current HTML page.
+It allows you to embed another web page, video, or other media type within the current page.

 Here’s an example of how to use an HTML iframe: